AmasaDelano/dw-srd-offline/src/markdown/06_06_Ranger.md

 - …and you parley, add its cunning to your roll
 - …and someone interferes with you, add its instinct to their roll

+---

+Your bonuses only apply when your animal is doing something it’s trained in.
+An animal not trained to attack monsters won’t be any help when you’re attacking an otyugh.

 ## Alignment

 **Choose an alignment:**